apache/activemq-artemis/docs/user-manual/en/persistence.md

     The time in milliseconds a JDBC lock is considered valid without keeping it alive.
 The default value is 20000 milliseconds (ie 20 seconds).

+-   `jdbc-max-allowed-millis-from-db-time`

+    The absolute time in milliseconds the system clock is allowed to be distant from the DB time, otherwise a critical error will be raised.
+The default value is 60000 milliseconds (ie 60 seconds).

 Note that some DBMS (e.g. Oracle, 30 chars) have restrictions on the size of table names, this should be taken into consideration when configuring table names for the Artemis database store, pay particular attention to the page store table name, which can be appended with a unique ID of up to 20 characters.  (for Oracle this would mean configuring a page-store-table-name of max size of 10 chars).

 ## Zero Persistence